Pavan2280/RISC-V/README.md

 To use Makerchip IDE, you need to visit makerchip website at [http://makerchip.com/](http://makerchip.com/) and launch Makerchip IDE

+To access a specific example, please follow these steps:
+1)Navigate to the 'Learn' section.
+2)Click on 'Examples.'

 #### Task-3 : Combitional logic
 #### Task-4 : Sequential logic
 #### Task-5 : Pipelined logic